Posted at 11:14 AM in Economic Development, Evolution, Sociology | Permalink | Comments (0)

 “I don’t know that there is a bigger story in human history than the improvements in health, which include height, weight, disability and longevity,” said Samuel H. Preston, one of the world’s leading demographers and a sociologist at the University of Pennsylvania.
 Without the 20th century’s improvements in nutrition, sanitation and medicine, only half of the current American population would be alive today, he said. ...

 On a side note, there is an interesting aspect to this evolution.
-Ask yourself "What height do you have to be to be tall?"
-For an American male living today, I'm just about average at 5'11."
-But 150 years I would be tall.
-Though being taller than than my great-great-grandfathers, do I experience myself as tall?
+Ask yourself, "What height must you be to be tall?"
+For an American male living today, I am just about average at 5'11."
+Though taller than my great-great-grandfathers, do I experience myself as tall?
 No. Because while I'm taller than my ancestors, so is everyone else taller than their ancestors.
-I experience myself as average just as most of my ancestors did but my objective quality of tallness most certainly has improved (assuming taller is better, as implicated here.)
+I experience myself as average, just as most of my ancestors did, but my objective quality of tallness most certainly has improved (assuming taller is better, as implicated here.)

 The same problem applies to poverty.
-The poor in America are substantially better off in absolute terms than even many of the well-to-do of three generations ago but they see no improvement in comparison to their contemporaries.
-And this is one of the oddities about economic development.
-Observers correctly note the economic growth does not increase the overall happiness of society (once a certain minimal threshold is passed).
-That is because people do not experience a change in their realtive positions.
+The poor in America are substantially better off in absolute terms than many of the well-to-do of three generations ago.
+Still, they see no improvement in comparison to their contemporaries.
+And this is one of the oddities of economic development.
+Observers correctly note that economic growth does not increase the overall happiness of society (once a certain minimal threshold is passed).
+That is because people do not experience a change in their relative positions.
 But these observers incorrectly conclude that economic development is not making life better for members of society.
-Witness the findings of Fogel, et al, about techno-physio evolution.
-Despite not making people happier, economic growth does considerably improve people's lives over time.
+Witness the findings of Fogel et al. about techno-physio evolution.
+Despite not making people happier, economic growth considerably improves people's lives over time.

 New York Times: On Evolution, Biology Teachers Stray From Lesson Plan